The Ultimate Guide to Online Medicine Interviews

 University Specific Guidelines

-Below is a list of the universities opting for online medicine interviews this year.
+Below is a list of the universities that previously opted for online medicine interviews.
+More universities have moved back to in-person interviews but this is dependent on COVID regulations at the time of your interview.
+It’s good to prepare for both formats just in case and in both instances, the skills the interviewers are looking for are still the same.
 Use our university interview guides to find out specific information for each university!

 - University of Aberdeen